ROCm/ROCm.github.io/languages.md

 #### When to Use HC

-Use HC when you're targeting the AMD ROCm platform: it delivers an easy-to-program, single-source C++ environment without compromising performance or control of the machine.
+Use HC when you're targeting the AMD ROCm platform: it delivers a single-source, easy-to-program C++ environment without compromising performance or control of the machine.

 ### HIP: Heterogeneous-Computing Interface for Portability